 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM 5) lists 2 criteria for diagnosing autism: restricted and repetitive interests and/or movements, and social deficits.
-This means social skills challenges in children with autism aren’t just common, they’re a defining characteristic.
-As a professional working with children with autism, it’s critical you fully understand the challenges your learners face.
+This means social skills challenges in autistic learners aren’t just common, they’re a defining characteristic.
+As a professional working with autistic learners, it’s critical you fully understand the challenges your learners face.

-Social skills contain many component skills that may be difficult for children with autism.
+Social skills contain many component skills that may be difficult for autistic learners.
 Teaching these skills independently allows you to break down this complex concept into much easier to teach tasks.
 The following components can be taught independently to drastically improve the learner’s social interactions.

 - Joint attention